13 Lessons On The Viral Content That Got 36,177 Shares In A Year via @JulieNeidlingerClick To Tweet

 - Spam or “look at me!” comments can also be high.
 You’re not the only one who realizes your content is viral and the potential therein.
 People who see a post getting lots of traction and buzz are going to try to latch onto it and siphon whatever juice they can.
 They’ll post links to their own content or try to sell their own services in some related way.
 Some of it is legitimate response, linking back to related or relevant content.
 Some of it is spam.
 Maintain the integrity of your comments section and weed out the spam.

+Viral EngagementWhen a post goes viral, your social media response will explode.
+Lots of people will be sharing, commenting, and directing conversation toward you.
+Are you ready to respond to it?
+I’ve had several of my CoSchedule posts go viral over on Social Media Today, and the social response has been a bit overwhelming.
+When you turn your phone on and see hundreds of notifications, you sorta just want to turn your phone off.
+Some are merely retweets.
+Some are asking questions.
+Some are refuting.
 Either way, there’s an expectation that you’ll respond.
 All of that social engagement can take up a significant chunk of time.
 If you have a dedicated team member responsible for social interaction, it won’t be as difficult, but if you’re a solo blogger, it can be tough.
 Each person has to develop their own social plan for this situation.
 On Twitter, for example, you may:

 - Thank everyone or no one for their retweet.

 - Favorite any tweet that mentions your content.